djacidfx/react-boilerplate/README.md

-This is the sample boilerplate created in react js, to start an application in react js from the scratch.
-And it has the following basic features.
+This is the sample boilerplate created in react js, to start an application in react js from scratch and it has the following basic features.

    - Common Layout
    - Navigation, router